dayadeveloper/dayadeveloper/README.md

 - 😄 Pronouns: ... she
 - ⚡ Fun fact: Hi there!
 I'm a developer passionate about technology, innovation, and continuous learning.
 Here are some fun facts about me:

-- *Favorite Programming Languages*: I love working with Python and Java, but I'm always open to learning new ones.
+- *Favorite Programming Languages*: I love working with Python,Java and JS but I'm always open to learning new ones.

 - *Open Source Projects*: I contribute to projects involving artificial intelligence, web development, automation, etc.